 Under the AML Directive, art galleries and auction houses have specific transparency obligations involving clients and art transactions.
 These include an obligation to carry out adequate verification on clients when transaction values total €10,000 or more (even in the case of multiple related transactions) and signal any suspicious activity to the Bank of Italy (the controlling authority).

 i Moral rights

-The right of attribution under Article 20 of the CL might be enforced in the positive or in the negative, as a right to refuse the attribution of a specific work,40 as well as by the subject indicated in Article 23 of the CL.41 Recently, the Court of Rome42 affirmed that the right to claim against false attribution might be enforced by the heirs only through the personal right to name under Article 8 of the CC, and not through the claim for declaratory judgment related to the false attribution under copyright law.
+The right of attribution under Article 20 of the CL might be enforced in the positive or in the negative, as a right to refuse the attribution of a specific work,41 as well as by the subject indicated in Article 23 of the CL.42 The Court of Rome43 affirmed that the right to claim against false attribution might be enforced by the heirs only through the personal right to name under Article 8 of the CC, and not through the claim for declaratory judgment related to the false attribution under copyright law.